 We have to admit – there is a whole lot of work to be done for the Creation – and this is presently our weakest involvement.
 OVUC is collecting empty batteries (blue container to be found by the coat racks).
 Batteries can leak all kinds of poisonous stuff into our drinking water if they go into the regular landfill, that’s why we are dropping them off for you at the recycle place.
 And don’t forget those tiny button batteries from hearing aids, mini flash lights and singing birthday cards.
 Collect them in a small container (pill bottle works).

-Anybody interested in starting a team to look at OVUC and the environment – contact us – and bring a friend to start a sub team.
+Anybody interested in starting a team to look at OVUC and the environment should contact us – and bring a friend to start a sub-team.

-Please contact us if you are interested in any of these projects or would like more information.
+Please contact the church if you are interested in any of these projects or would like more information.
 We will put you in touch with the team leader of the sub team.